-Driving Exams Overview
+Learn About Driving Exams

 There are three drivers test requirements that must be passed for a senior to obtain his or her first drivers license.
 The first is a drivers license test consisting of a functional evaluation of a driver’s ability to handle his or her vehicle on the road.
 The second is a written drivers test, which focuses on the driver’s understanding of and familiarity with the information contained in the state’s driver’s handbook.
 The third test is a vision exam to confirm that an applicant can see clearly enough, with or without aids, to safely operate a motor vehicle.
 Older drivers may be required to retake the vision portion of these driving exams each time they renew their licenses after reaching a state’s designated “older adult” cutoff.
 Rarely, seniors may be required to retake the road skills test, as well.
 Understanding what each exam entails can prepare senior drivers to pass these tests without undue stress and promote positive results.
 Continue on to the below sections to read more about senior DMV driving tests.

-Written Driving Tests for Seniors
+About the Written Driving Test for Seniors

 The written or “knowledge” portion of a DMV drivers test only needs to be taken the first time a potential driver applies for a license.
 This section of the drivers ed test asks questions about the material contained in the driver’s handbook an applicant received with his or her learners permit.
 The handbook and the questions in this section of the driving test address common rules and regulations, the applicant’s ability to correctly identify and interpret road signs and signals and basic safety and security concerns associated with operating a vehicle.
 These tests are always administered at a DMV office by a qualified representative.
 Drivers exam options can be administered verbally or in numerous written languages.
 Applicants that wish to take the written drivers exam in a language other than English or with the assistance of an interpreter can request that accommodation when scheduling their appointments to take the test.
-Learn more about the written drivers test in our free, informative guide.

 The road test section of the drivers license exam provides an applicant with an opportunity to demonstrate his or her functional competency to operate a motor vehicle.
 They may not be available at all DMV locations.
 Driving exams are always required when a potential driver is learning to apply for a drivers license for the first time.
 A handful of states reserve the right to require that older drivers retake this portion of the exam when seeking to renew driver licenses if they have reached or surpassed a designated “older adult” age.
 Refusal to comply can result in a drivers license suspension.